MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 Shared AAD accounts on HoloLens are implemented as regular AAD user accounts that are configured for [AAD certificate-based authentication (CBA)](/azure/active-directory/authentication/concept-certificate-based-authentication).

-At a high level, configuring shared AAD accounts comprises of the following steps:
+At a high level, configuring shared AAD accounts includes the following steps:
 1. (Recommended) Configure your target devices to join AAD and enroll into Intune using [Autopilot](/hololens/hololens2-autopilot).
 1. [Configure your AAD tenant to enable AAD CBA](#configure-your-aad-tenant-to-enable-aad-cba) for a select group of accounts.
 2. Configure Microsoft Intune to apply device configurations to a select group of devices that: